apache/dubbo-go-samples/README.md

 * `async`: Callback (asynchronous) and one-way RPC examples.
 * `apisix`: Example integrating Apache APISIX with Dubbo-go.
 * `book-flight-ai-agent`: Example of booking flights using an AI agent.
-* `config_center`: Demonstrates how to use different config centers (e.g., Nacos, Zookeeper) for configuration management.
+* `config_center`: Demonstrates how to use different config centers (including Nacos, Zookeeper, apollo) for configuration management.
 * `config_yaml`: Shows how to configure Dubbo-go applications using YAML files.
 * `context`: Demonstrates passing user data (attachments) via Go `context` between client and server.
 * `error`: Error-handling examples in Dubbo-go.